Holonomic D-modules with Betti structure: Betti structure in the higher dimensional case

-We would like to generalize it in the higher dimensional case in a naive way.
+We would like to generalize the notion of Betti structure in the higher dimensional case.

-\paragraph{Good meromorphic flat bundle and good $\rnum$-structure}
+\subsection{Good meromorphic flat bundle and good $\rnum$-structure}

-Let $X$ be a complex manifold with a simple normal crossing hypersurface $D$.
-Let $(V,\nabla)$ be a good meromorphic flat bundle in the sense that it is equipped with a good lattice as in \cite{mochi7}.
-(See also \cite{sabbah4}, \cite{sabbah_lecture_Stokes} and \cite{mochi8}.)
-Asymptotic analysis for meromorphic flat bundles on curves can be naturally generalized for good meromorphic flat bundles (see \cite{majima}, \cite{sabbah4}, \cite{mochi7}).
-Let $\pi:\Xtilde(D)\lrarr X$ be the real blow up along $D$, which means in this paper the fiber product of the real blow up at each irreducible component taken over $X$.
+Let $X$ be any complex manifold with a simple normal crossing hypersurface $D$.
+It is fundamental to understand the structure of good meromorphic flat bundles on $(X,D)$, which is now well established after the work of H. Majima, C. Sabbah and the author.
+(See \cite{majima}, \cite{mochi7}, \cite{mochi8}, \cite{sabbah4} and \cite{sabbah_lecture_Stokes}.
+See \cite{mochi10} for a survey.)
+Very briefly, the asymptotic analysis for meromorphic flat bundles on curves can be naturally generalized for good meromorphic flat bundles in the higher dimensional case, and we obtain the Riemann-Hilbert-Birkhoff correspondence, which is a natural correspondence between good meromorphic flat bundles and local systems with Stokes structure.

+Let us recall it very briefly.
+Let $(V,\nabla)$ be a good meromorphic flat bundle.
+Let $\pi:\Xtilde(D)\lrarr X$ be the real blow up along $D$, which means in this paper the fiber product of the real blow up along the irreducible components of $D$ taken over $X$.
 Let $\nbigl$ be the local system on $\Xtilde(D)$ associated to $V_{|X-D}$.
 For any point $P\in \pi^{-1}(D)$, we have the Stokes filtration $\nbigf^P$ of the stalk $\nbigl_{P}$.
+It satisfies a compatibility condition with the Stokes filtrations $\nbigf^Q$ for $Q$ which are close to $P$.
 We can reconstruct $V$ from $V_{|X-D}$ and the system of filtrations $\bigl\{ \nbigf^P\,\big|\,P\in \pi^{-1}(D) \bigr\}$.
-We obtain the constructible subsheaf $\nbigl^{\leq D}$ of $\nbigl$ which consists of flat sections with the growth of polynomial order, i.e., $\nbigl^{\leq D}_{P}= \nbigf^P_{\leq 0}(\nbigl_P)$.
-Let $\nbigl^{<D}$ be the constructible subsheaf of $\nbigl$, which consists of flat sections with exponential decay along $D$.
-(It is also described in terms of Stokes filtrations.
-See Subsection \ref{subsection;09.10.28.1}.)
-We have natural generalization of the isomorphisms (\ref{eq;09.11.9.1}).
-For a holomorphic function $g$ on $X$ such that $g^{-1}(0)=D$, we obtain $\nbigd_X$-modules $V_!$, $\psi_g(V)$ and $\Xi_g(V)$ with morphisms as in (\ref{eq;09.11.10.1}).
+Moreover, if we are given a local system with the family of Stokes filtrations $\{\nbigf^P\,|\,P\in\pi^{-1}(D)\}$ satisfying the compatibility condition, we have the corresponding good meromorphic flat bundle $V$.
+This is the Riemann-Hilbert-Birkhoff correspondence for good meromorphic flat bundles.